hbctraining/publication_perfect/lessons/08_figure_specific_packages.md

 This page has a lot of nice information about Venn diagrams, as well as, suggestions for when to use them (e.g. generally not recommended for comparison of more than 3 sets - use [upset plots](https://jku-vds-lab.at/tools/upset/) instead).
 Since we are comparing two sets of data for each visualization (e.g. Pax6 and Tbr2-expressing samples), a Venn diagram is a recommended method.

 Let's expand the 'Code', and note the package used to create the Venn diagrams is `VennDiagram`.
 We will use this package, as well.
-To generate the Venn diagram, we need togenerate our sets.
+To create the Venn diagram, we need to generate our sets.
 We can subset our data for the `Pax6`- and `Tbr2`-expressing samples to only include those genes that are significant with `threshold` equal to `TRUE` and that are up-regulated using the `log2FoldChange` values > 0.

 ```r
 library(VennDiagram)